Eurydia/notes-on-clean-programming-language/content/_index.md

 It will not be chosen for evaluation.

 Next, the second implementation is tried.
-Since both parameters of the second implementation are wildcards, they will surely match with both arguments.
+Since both parameters wildcards, they will match with both arguments.

 | Parameter | Argument | Result   |
 | --------- | -------- | -------- |